 There are four reasons for having = for variable introduction and := for mutation:

-3. Marking the mutation points with := makes them more visible.
+:=makes them more visible.
 It's a similar concept as in LISP where we use "!" in function names to indicate mutations.
-For example, Scheme's "set!"
+For example, Scheme's "set!" - The

 a = 42; // declare `a`